zhangzhehao95/CNN-MoCo/README.md

 ## Usage
 You will need a config file to direct the code.
+An example config has been provided (artifact_reduction_cnn/demo_config.py).

-By setting `train_model = True`, the training process is enabled.
+Setting `train_model = True`, the training process is enabled.
 By setting `pred_model = True`, the code will compile the CNN model and load the pre-trained weights file.

 You can run the demo to reduce the streaking artifacts from the SPARE images using the provided model:

 ```
-python artifact_reduction_cnn/main.py -c demo_config.py -d data/ -e experiments/
+python artifact_reduction_cnn/main.py -c artifact_reduction_cnn/demo_config.py -d data/ -e experiments/
 ```

 To train your own model, you can easily include your own data in the 'data' folder and modify the config file by setting `train_model = True` and changing `train_dir` correspondingly.